danpopp/maxmind-ip-geolocate-google-maps-with-directions/README.md

 maxmind-ipgeolocate-google-maps-with-directions
 ===============================================

-A mash-up between MaxMind IP Geolocation API and Google Maps API to deliver automatic driving directions on your website that automatically detect the visitor's location and plot maps and directions to your location.
+A mash-up I created using MaxMind IP Geolocation and Google Maps to deliver automatic driving directions and maps from the visitor's approximate location to a destination of your choosing.

+## Pre-requisites:
+  - A Google Maps API key.
+  - A Agreement to MaxMind Terms of Service.

+## Installation

+## Usage

+## Options

+## History
+I built this out during the construction of an auto-body dealership client's website.

+## Customization
+This script was originally designed using Google Maps v2, it can be adapted to work with v3 with little or no customization.
+A similar API exists for other driving direction services, such as Bing Maps, OpenStreetMaps, MapQuest, and many many other.
+In principal the algorithm to return latitude and longitude based on IP-address can be adapted in any number of ways to suite your needs.